 So if you’d like to salvage the floors you have but give them a little different appearance, then you might want to consider this option.

-So this is a different option and one that (though tedious) would also be very affordable.
+This is a different option and one that (though tedious) would also be very affordable.

 This is another flooring option if you have concrete flooring that you’d like to change up.
 The first time I saw this option I was stunned.